-When reaching for a weight lifting belt, what exercises signal the need to use one?
+When reaching for the best weight lifting belt in your gym bag, what exercises signal the need to use one?
 Are they movements that you feel a belt benefits, movements that warrant a belt’s use based off of what’s presented on social channels and the internet, or is it because of a previous injury?
 Regardless of the reason, a weight lifting belt can an awesome supportive strength tool, and finding the best belt for your needs can be very beneficial.

 And while a weight lifting belt shouldn’t be used at all times, it can be incredibly useful knowing when to grab one and what exercises most likely warrant a belt’s use most.
 Generally, the bigger movements (squats, deadlifts, clean & jerks, etc) that create a lot of demand on the body will be accompanied with the use of a belt.